aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/converting-project-data/convert-project-data-to-jpeg/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API lets you save project data to JPEG file format.
+Aspose.Tasks for Java API lets you save project data to JPEG file format.
 You can also export the project data to JPEG with specified image quality.

 {{% /alert %}}